 Dogs with diabetes must eat regularly to guard against insulin overdose, but be careful to control the amount of food your cat eats to prevent obesity.

 While there is no way known to prevent type 1 diabetes, proper weight management can reduce the likelihood of developing type 2 diabetes.

-The prognosis for a diabetic dog depends on your commitment to treat the disease, good communication between you and your veterinarian, and good control of the blood glucose with appropriate diet and dose of insulin.
+The prognosis for a diabetic dog depends on your commitment to treat the disease, good communication between you and your veterinarian, and good control of the blood glucose with an appropriate diet and dose of insulin.

-With a strict diet, insulin and exercise, your dog can be happy and live a healthy life, even with diabetes.
+With a strict diet, insulin, and exercise, your dog can be happy and live a healthy life, even with diabetes.

 Medically Reviewed by Sara Ochoa, DVM